-Our families form perhaps the most important reason why we save and then invest.
+Our families form perhaps the most important reason why we save and then.
 As a defence services personal, your families make quite a few sacrifices to support you.
 It is thus only natural that you would want to support their dreams and aspirations as much as you can.

 What you need to keep in mind at the very outset